Ceasar/ceasar.github.com/posts/memex_meetup_2.md

 prompts to use in the future.
 All of the prompts are stored in a meta list of idea lists, which links to each idea list.

 Why is this important?
 The ability to generate ideas defines the spaces of ideas that people have access to.

-According to Jeremy, this practice has enabled him to generate plans and concrete options in the fact of a problem.
+According to Jeremy, this practice has enabled him to generate plans and concrete options in the face of a problem.

 Learn more: [Systematizing Creativity - Models and Techniques](https://jeremynixon.github.io/creativity/2018/06/09/systematizing-creativity-models-and-techniques.html)